Azad Moopen: Career

-The company is one of the largest integrated healthcare service providers in GCC and India.
-Along with providing medical care to millions of people across geographies, Aster DM healthcare now provides direct employment to more than 20,500 people which includes approximately 2,998 doctors and the numbers are still growing.
+Aster DM Healthcare is one of the largest integrated healthcare service providers in the GCC and India.
+Along with providing medical care to millions across many countries, Aster DM Healthcare now provides direct employment to more than 20,500 people which includes approximately 2,998 doctors and counting.

 Healthcare development in India

 Moopen has been involved in the development of healthcare facilities in India.
 MIMS hospitals directly employ about 3,000 people.

 He participated in establishing the 600-bed tertiary care Malabar Institute of Medical Sciences (MIMS) hospital at Kozhikode in Kerala in 2001.
 This was the first multi-specialty hospital in India to receive National Accreditation Board for Hospitals & Healthcare Providers accreditation in 2007.
 The second 150-bed MIMS hospital was set up at Kottakkal in Malappuram district in 2009.

 MIMS Charitable Trust under his leadership established a rural health centre at the backward Vazhayur Panchayat near Kozhikode in 2008 and adopted 7,000 BPL members for comprehensive free out-patient and in-patient care.
 The trust is adopting the BPL population in the three wards around MIMS in the Corporation of Kozhikode and also plans to conduct a breast and cervical cancer screening programme.